dbaarda/workspace-tools/3DPrinting/PressureAdvanceTesting.md

 great, the dial is nearly perfect, the first two tests exactly matched, then the third... and forth.
 Sigh.

+For the test sequence the only change is I reduced the restore for the cooldown draw from pe=3.0 to pe=1.0 because it was very over-extruded.

 The tests were run with the cmdline;

 ```bash